osg-htc/virtual-school-pilot-2020/docs/materials/data/part2-ex2-stash-shared.md

 Modify the Submit File and Wrapper
 ----------------------------------

-You will have to modify the wrapper and submit files to use StashCache:
+You will have to modify the wrapper and submit files to use Stash:

 1. At the top of the wrapper script (after `#!/bin/bash`), add the lines that load the `stashcache` module and to copy the `pdbaa_files.tar.gz` file into the current directory of the job: